-Upon their release from custody and if they are COVID positive, in addition to a mask they are provided information from El Paso County Public Health and their information was forwarded to Public Health for follow-up.
+Upon an inmates release from custody and if they are COVID positive, in addition to a mask they are provided information from El Paso County Public Health and their information was forwarded to Public Health for follow-up.
 This is the same information given to any citizen who tests positive.
 It is up to each inmate to abide by the health recommendations and quarantine or isolate upon their release, just as any other citizen who tests positive and has been given the same instructions.

 The Sheriff’s Office, along with our stakeholders, have done everything feasible, without sacrificing public safety to lower our inmate population.
 Inmates that were released from custody, either posted bond or completed their sentence.
 The Sheriff's Office cannot lawfully hold a person in custody at the jail who has posted bond or satisfied their sentence merely for testing positive for COVID or any other medical reason.
 This would be a violation of their constitutional rights.